All Children - All Families: LGBTQ-Inclusive Parent Preparation Training

-- Instructions that any negative remarks should not go unaddressed and the person making the remarks should be held accountable.
+- Instructions for how to address any direct or indirect homo/bi/transphobic remarks that come up in the class.
+This includes setting the expectation that any negative remarks should not go unaddressed and the person making the remarks should be held accountable.

 - Information for the trainer on how to best support families targeted by negative remarks.

-- Sample exercises that use LGBT families as the focus.
+- Sample exercises that use LGBTQ families as the focus.

 - Sample exercises that use LGBTQ youth in care as the focus.

-- Instructions for organizing an LGBT parent panel.
+- Instructions for organizing an LGBTQ parent panel.

 - Reaching Higher: A Curriculum for Foster/Adoptive Parents and Kinship Caregivers Caring for LGBTQ Youth (National Center for Child Welfare Excellence)